giladju/giladju.github.io/_posts/2017-02-19-insights-from-getting-my-cable-tv-to-work.markdown

 > When you assume you make an *Ass* of *U* and *Me*

-Base your conclutions on your findings, not your gut feelings.
+Base your conclusions on your findings, not your gut feelings.
 Many years back, an senior engineer told me the 90% of Linux issues are those of Permissions and Ownership.
-Same goes to network connectiviy issues in AWS, you'd best start looking for solutions in the Security Groups.
+Same goes to network connectivity issues in AWS, you'd best start looking for solutions in the Security Groups.
 These insights are all good and well, and come following a lot of hard earned experience, but still, keep your mind open.

-In this case, there was one symptom, i.e. the VOD feature not working, knowing the internet connection was poor I could assume this was the issue, but the underlying circumstances were not identical, which brings me to the second insight:
+In this case, there was one symptom, i.e. the VOD feature not working, knowing the Internet connection was poor I could assume this was the issue, but the underlying circumstances were not identical, which brings me to the second insight:

 **A/B tests**